rutkinj/ListWiz/README.md

 - 12/12 -> Adds task owners/teams to db structure.
 Changes reflected on: AddTask, UserProfile, and Main
 - 12/13 -> Enables signup/login with cognito.
 No cognito username display...
 - 12/14 -> Adds option for task images using S3 integration.
 These images are viewable on the tasks details page
+- 12/18 -> Attempt to resolve all android warnings.
+Build signed bundle for playstore release